dnce17/HHA504_assignment_ai/README.md

 NOTE: The permissions above makes the bucket public, which will allow the Vertex AI notebook to access it later on

 #### Speech-to-Text in Vertex AI Notebook
-NOTE: If you run into errors that mention needing to enable certain APIs, make sure to enable them to resolve the issue.
+**NOTE**: If you run into errors that mention needing to enable certain APIs, make sure to enable them to resolve the issue.
 1. Click "Vertex AI" in the GCP search bar
 2. Hover to the left pane and click "Colab Enterprise"
 ![Colab Enterprise link](img/gcp/colab_enterprise_link.png)
 3. Under "Sample notebooks," click "Getting started with Gemini 1.5 Flash"
-    * NOTE: These sample notebooks are pre-configured
+    * **NOTE**: These sample notebooks are pre-configured
-4. Run the default codes under "Install Vertex AI SDK for Python" to "Load the Gemini 1.5 Flash model"
+4. Run the default codes under "Install Vertex AI SDK for Python" up to "Load the Gemini 1.5 Flash model"
-5. Under "Audio understanding," the code was adjusted as followed:
+5. Under "Audio understanding," the code was adjusted as follows:
 * DEFAULT CODE
 ```python
 audio_file_path = "cloud-samples-data/generative-ai/audio/pixel.mp3"